The rules on speed limits for cars in Vienna are relatively simple.

 As across Austria, anywhere within the perimeter of a settlement has a default 50 kmh limit (just under 31 mph) for cars, unless otherwise indicated.

 And this when you leave the city:

 The 50 kmh limit for cars is rarely explicitly indicated on road signs when you enter the city or are in the city, as it’s the default limit.
 You’re expected to know it.

 What are the exceptions?

 Limits that deviate from this standard are given using typical speed signs.
 This tells you that you are now entering a 30 kmh (just over 18 mph) limit:

 This tells you that the 30 kmh zone now ends (which means you’re back in the 50 kmh zone for cars unless another limit is given):

 The 30 kmh restriction may also be painted in white on the road itself, as a helpful reminder.

 You’ll also find higher limits – typically 70 kmh (just over 43 mph) or 80 kmh (just under 50 mph) – on some of the big roads and autobahns (motorways) that cross or skirt the city.
 Don’t forget you’ll need a toll sticker if you want to use your car on a motorway.

 Motorway speed limits

 For the record, the default speed limit for cars on roads outside settlements is 100 kmh, rising to 130 kmh on autobahns (motorways).
-There has been discussion about raising the motorway speed limit to 140 kmh, but the chances of this happening seems rather low.
+There has been discussion about raising the motorway speed limit to 140 kmh, but the chances of this happening seem rather low, especially since we now have a coalition government that includes the Green party.

 (You’ll occasionally find the autobahn police sitting on the Austrian border to provide written reminders of this fact in the form of speeding tickets.)

-For the latest information on speed limits for cars, cars with trailers, mopeds, and other vehicles, see the Austrian government’s English-language information page.
+For the latest information on speed limits for cars, cars with trailers, mopeds, and other vehicles, see the Austrian government’s helpful English-language information page.